Stanford Sleepiness Scale: Use in other populations

 Since the development of the SSS, there have been other more specific and more recently developed sleepiness rating scales, such as the Epworth Sleepiness Scale, which is more commonly used in other populations.
-Due to the fact that it has only been translated into English, it is not significantly used in other populations.
+Due to the fact that it has only been translated into English and French, it is not significantly used in other populations.

 Limitations

 The primary limitations of the Stanford Sleepiness Scale is that it is a self-report measure, because of this, levels of sleepiness may be over or under reported based on personal biases.
-The SSS is free to the general public and can be found in many forms online.